DA1729/vOld8/docs/core/ALU/ALU.md

 | Rotate Right   | 10011  |

+## Additional Notes

+- I am not yet implementing the hardware implementations of Multiplication and Division, as it will increase the complexity in the initial stages.
+- Another reason I can get around without these implementations is because I can always perform them at the software level.
+- Although I am still reserving the OpCodes for them as I intend to add them in the later stages.

 ## References

 [1] Huang,Z. (2023).
 Design and implementation of an 8-bit ALU based on verilog HDL.
 Theoretical and Natural Science,14,180-185.